Linux 4.17 Released - Slashdot

 Russian: https://www.opennet.ru/opennew... [opennet.ru]

 I miss consistant version numbers.
-(Score:3)
+(Score:4, Insightful)

 Major version changes meant a significant difference while minor changes were small changes and fixes.